 - Built-in spectrum and sonogram analyzer

-- Automatic gain compensation to maintain consistent loudness
+- Automatic gain compensation for consistent loudness

 - Integrated tube saturation and harmonics control